 Note If planning to use role-based profiles with an OOB deployment, you must specify the Access VLAN in the Out-of-Band User Role VLAN field when you create the user role.
 For further details see Out-of-Band User Role VLAN and Add Port Profile.

-Table 6-1 details all the settings in the New Role (Figure 6-2) and Edit Role (Figure 6-4) forms.
+Table 6-1 details all the settings in the New/Edit Role (Figure 6-2) form.